chrfre/reposcan/README.md

 ----

-This project is not affiliated with the Git™ project nor with thee Software Freedom Conservancy.
+This project is not affiliated with the Git™ project nor with the Software Freedom Conservancy.